fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 Now we've successfully unlinked our `todo-app` from the `inspiring-otter` database.

-If you choose to delete your Spin application without unlinking, you are deleting the link and label as well.
-This act has no impact on the NoOps SQL Database that was previously linked to the Spin application.
+If you delete a Fermyon Cloud application, it removes any links associated with the application, but does not delete the linked database.

 ## Next Steps